MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 Use the following instructions for the two admin steps.

 > [!NOTE]
-> Auto-policies use conditions to automatically apply retention labels.
-You can also automatically apply a specific retention label with a label policy and the following scenarios:
+> Auto-policies use service-side labeling with conditions to automatically apply retention labels.
+You can also automatically apply a retention label with a label policy when you do the following:
 >
 > - Apply a default retention label to a SharePoint library, folder, or document set so that unlabeled content in that container is automatically labeled
 >- Automatically applying a retention label to email by using rules
+>
+> For these scenarios, see [Create and apply retention labels in apps](create-apply-retention-labels.md).

 ## Before you begin